STOCKS NEWS EUROPE-UK small caps close up 0.1 percent

-The FTSE Small Cap index closes just 0.1 percent higher, lagging much stronger gains by the FTSE 100 index, ahead 1.4 percent, while the FTSE 250 index gains 0.8 percent.
+The FTSE Small Cap index closes up 0.1 percent, in line with the mid-cap FTSE 250, and lagging the FTSE 100 index, which rises 0.2 percent.

-Mediterranean Oil & Gas jumps 13 percent after the central Mediterranean producer, developer and explorer welcomes a modification to the drilling ban for offshore Italy, which will mean the company's subsidiary, Medoilgas Italia, would be able to seek the award of a production concession covering the Ombrina Mare oil and gas field in the Central Adriatic.
+AEC Education surges 42.4 percent after the educational programmes and examinations provider, says it anticipates that profit before tax for the year ended December 31 2011 will be ahead of current market expectations after a very strong finish to the year by its educational operations in Singapore.

-Titan Europe sheds 7 percent as the British wheelmaker says in a trading update that it is suffering from substantial short-term costs, due to the damage to its agricultural wheel facility in northern Italy caused by May's earthquake in the country.
+AEC also says it has entered the UK government funded sector with the acquisition of training provider, Skye Training for a consideration of 100,000 pounds in cash for an initial 75 percent stake.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net